hallmason17/personal_site/content/_index.md

 ## Introduction

 My name is Mason Hall.
-I am a data nerd turned Software Engineer.
+I am a Data Analyst turned Software Engineer.
 I worked as a Data Analyst for 7 years before switching careers, moving to software at the end of 2022.
 I have worked on quite a few fun coding projects at home throughout.
 Check out some of them below!

 ## Projects